laurabmackenzie/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Run `ps aux` and review the results.
 (Hint: Use `man` to learn more about the `ps` command and options.)

 *How do you interpret what you see here?*
-It's showing me all the processes that are happening on the machine I'm connected to.
-I'm using CodeAnywhere, and it shows that there are other people using CodeAnywhere on this machine at the same time.
+It's showing me all the processes that are happening on the computer I'm connected to.
+I'm using CodeAnywhere, and it shows that there are other people using CodeAnywhere on this computer at the same time.

 * Run `top` and review the results.
 (Hint: You may need to use `ctrl-c` to get out of this app.)